The Institute of the Arts and Sciences at UC Santa Cruz catalyzes the power of the arts to explore critical issues of our time.

 Exciting, Interdisciplinary Public Events and Programming

-With an artist lecture series featuring internationally renowned artists (Traction: Artist Talks), a national interdisciplinary art & science series of events (Leonardo Art & Science Evening Rendezvous), and other exciting events and performances, the IAS exposes UC Santa Cruz students, staff and faculty and the broader community to a wide-range of dynamic cultural programming.
+With an artist lecture series featuring internationally renowned artists (Traction: Artist Talks), a national interdisciplinary art & science series of events (Leonardo Art & Science Evening Rendezvous), and other exciting events and performances, the IAS exposes UC Santa Cruz students, staff, faculty, and the broader community to a wide-range of dynamic cultural programming.

 Vibrant collaborations across disciplines

 The IAS supports faculty-led projects to bring thinkers together across disciplines through conferences, workshops, and other projects.
-Focusing on issues that include climate change and global warming, water rights and ocean health, economic injustices, transnational immigration, and indigenous rights, faculty in the arts collaborate with other scholars and practitioners at UC Santa Cruz and at institutions across California, and throughout the nation and the world.
+Focusing on issues that include mass incarceration, prisons, and justice, climate change and global warming, water rights and ocean health, economic injustices, transnational immigration, and indigenous rights, faculty in the arts collaborate with other scholars and practitioners at UC Santa Cruz and at institutions across California, and throughout the nation and the world.

 Fostering Teaching and Learning in the Arts